nexient-llc/tf-aws-module-alb/README.md

 ## Overview

-The module creates an Application Load Balancer.
+The module creates Application Load Balancer, Listeners, Listeners Rules, and Targets Groups with TF.

+## Tests

+In order to pass tests, a developer needs to replace variables in `tests/test.tfvars` with the appropriate values.
+Filler sample variables have been provided, but may need to be created in AWS before running tests.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements